 Naboisho seems to have everything going for it- in fact, if we were to build our own dream tented camp we couldn’t think of a thing to change.
 It has all of the spectacular game viewing of the Mara, but in the privacy of a conservancy, and it’s tented, so while Naboisho is very comfortable, it still feels madly romantic and close to nature.

 What’s Naboisho really like?

 The camp’s managed by a team of friendly staff, and has just nine luxury tents, so you get to know your hosts and fellow guests during your stay.
 In front of every tent there’s a verandah looking out toward the rising sun, and behind is your bedroom, with a comfortable bed and small desk.
 To the rear of this is your loo and indoor shower, then right at the back in a stone enclosure is the open-air bucket shower.
 We should also mention that there are two family tents, which have a similar layout, with the addition of a twin bedroom off to one side of the main room.
 The main mess area is a more permanent structure, with stone walls, a high thatched roof and some comfortable sofas to snuggle up in.
-There’s also a dining room, where meals are usually eaten communally, and outside a firepit for your evening stargazing.
+There’s also a dining room, where meals are usually eaten communally, and outside a firepit for your evening stargazing as well as a brand new infinity pool.
 The camp is unfenced and wildlife roams freely, so at night you’ll be escorted back to your tent by a Maasai warrior.

 What can i do at Naboisho?